 - lacked probable cause to believe a crime occurred2

 Under the Fourth Amendment, police may use no more force than reasonably necessary when making an arrest.
 For instance, police should use very little force on arrestees who are cooperative and put up no resistance.
 But if the arrestee fights back, police may act in self-defense and do what is reasonably necessary to overtake him or her.3

 Police may never use deadly force to arrest someone suspected of only minor or non-violent crimes.
-Deadly force is justified only when the suspect poses an imminent danger, and there is a substantial risk he/she will harm others.
+Deadly force is justified only when the suspect poses imminent danger, and there is a substantial risk he/she will harm others.
 Police are never allowed to use carotid chokeholds.

 1.4.
 Racial profiling

 Racial profiling is an unlawful practice where police use a person’s race or ethnicity as reasonable suspicion that he/she committed a crime.
-A classic example of racial profiling is an officer pulling over a driver in a luxury car on suspicion of car theft just because the driver is black.
+A classic example of racial profiling is an officer pulling over a driver in a luxury car on suspicion of a car theft just because the driver is black.

 Racial profiling is a violation of both the: